ubccr/ccrdocs/pages/howto/matlab.md

 >>
 ```

-This loads the default Slurm Values to create an initial Cluster profile called ub-hpc.
+This loads the default Slurm values to create an initial Cluster Profile called `ub-hpc`.

 Once you have the default profile, you will want to customize the configuration with specfic user values such as user email for example.